 1 sheet of white for dresses, collars, cuffs and underwear

 1 sheet of white for undershirts.
 You will only need a small fraction of this.

 1 sheet of brown for hair (or other hair color).
 You will only need a fraction of this.

 1/4 yard white wool blend fabric for bodies

 Rit Dye in Lemon yellow and pink

-(optional; you can draw your own).
-I did not purchase the pattern, but instead adapted the pattern from this doll
+pattern (optional; you can draw your own).
+I did not purchase the pattern, but instead adapted the pattern from this doll from the same blog.

 Fray check for edges

 other colors for flowers, leaves, and buttons on dresses (optional)